 Because eLearning providers, and tools like the learning management system, have made it even more possible for instructional designers to develop and deliver engaging training programs with speed – and without advanced software skills.

 But rapid learning is not just great for instructional designers and trainers.
-While the term often refers to a rapid learning development cycle which benefits the designer, it also saves the learner time in its delivery.
+While the term often refers to a rapid learning development cycle that benefits the designer, it also saves the learner time in its delivery.

 Too good to be true?
-Well sure, rapid learning has its challenges.
+Well, sure, rapid learning has its challenges.
 But we’ve got the golden rules to make sure you master it.